HumanCellAtlas/metadata-schema/README.md

 Documentation supporting the metadata standard is available in the `docs/` directory.
 Specific topics covered include:

-- High-level overview of the [structure](docs/structure.md) of the HCA metadata standards.
+- Information for [how to contribute](docs/contributing.md) to the HCA metadata standards.
-- Rationale for the [design and implementation choices](docs/rationale.md) for the HCA metadata standards.
+- Overview of the [structure](docs/structure.md) of the HCA metadata standards.
 - [Evolution and update principles](docs/evolution.md) for the HCA metadata standards.
-- Information for [how to contribute](docs/contributing.md) to the HCA metadata standards.
+- Rationale for the [design and implementation choices](docs/rationale.md) for the HCA metadata standards.

 ## Metadata schemas and examples